Albuquerque Police ask for help identifying car shooters

 ALBUQUERQUE, N.M.
-(KRQE) – The Albuquerque Police Department is asking for help identifying suspected shooters.
+(KRQE) – The Albuquerque Police Department is asking for help identifying individuals who were firing guns from a truck on Thursday.

 New Mexico Coronavirus Resources